demisto/content/Packs/Grafana/Integrations/Grafana/README.md

 ### grafana-team-get-by-id
 ***
-Gets a team by id.
+Gets a team by ID.

 #### Base Command